katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Test fresh install on real ubuntu for odorun.sh AND odounit.sh .
 - [ ] Add unit tests for odorun.sh.
-- [ ] Make reloading more robust for odorun.
-Handle changes to existing xml/.py files using --web and everything else with full reload/recreate.
-- [ ] Cover all cases for reloading in unit tests.
+- [ ] Cover all cases for reloading in oroun in unit tests.

 SHOULD
 - [ ] Add documentation for odorun.sh